CBD for Pain [Exploring Which Oils Really Work]

 The most common painkillers include Vicodin, Narco, and Xodol, and they are available for as little as $14 a month.
 Other common drugs include Methadone and OxyContin.

 An increasing number of medical experts are growing critical of painkillers as they seem to do little more than ‘mask’ the problem without ever getting to the root of it.
-The list of possible side effects is long and varied, and you even suffer from them when taking over the counter medication such as Advil.
+The list of possible side effects is long and varied, and you even suffer from over the counter medication such as Advil.
 Potential side effects include:

 - Nausea and vomiting